-3.3.1 Because Guards units are typically selected from the most experienced soldiers, if a Guard unit is in the Force Pool to be recruited, it does not require Training (Section 12.2) and is immediately placed in the Deployable box of the Training Track when Recruited.

-3.3.2 The French player possesses several divisions of the Imperial Guard, Napoleon's most loyal troops.

-a) All units of the Imperial Guard must begin the game with Napoleon.

-b) The unit marked "Old Guard" must remain with Napoleon so long as he is in play.
-Other Guard units may be attached to different Formations.
-If c) For the Allies, the Russian and Prussian Formations both possessed Formation corps of Guards.
-The British Formation had a smaller force of elite Guard units embodied in its I Corps.
-Like the French Imperial Guard, each of these corps is marked as Guards on the counter.
+- 3.3.1 Because Guards units are typically selected from the most experienced soldiers, if a Guard unit is in the Force Pool to be recruited, it does not require Training (Section 12.2) and is immediately placed in the Deployable box of the Training Track when Recruited. - 3.3.2 The French player possesses several divisions of the Imperial Guard, Napoleon's most loyal troops. - a) Units of the Imperial Guard are deployed according to the scenario set ups. - b) The unit marked "Old Guard" should remain with Napoleon so long as he is in play.
+If deployed elsewhere by the scenario, and Napoleon comes to be co-located with the Old Guard, that unit should be brigaded with his Formation.
+If Napoleon is eliminated there is no further restriction on Old Guard deployment.
+Other Guard units may be attached to different Formations. - c) For the Allies, the Russian and Prussians both possess corps of Guards.
+The British have a smaller force of elite Guard units embodied in its I Corps.
+Like the French Imperial Guard, each of these corps is marked as Guards on the counter. - d) The presence of a Guard unit in a Formation enables the player to select the Guards Assault Battle Tactic card in combat (Section 6.5).

-Napoleon is eliminated, the Old Guard is free to join other Formations.

-d) The presence of a Guard unit in a Formation enables the player to select the Guards Assault Battle Tactic card in the battle (Section 6.5).